sngtec/advanced-export-examples/README.md

 ### How to use data from JSON report

-The example app contains exammple code to calculate statistics for times spent in Statuses.
+The example app contains example code to calculate statistics for times spent in Statuses - see [stats.ts](src/stats.ts).

 Provided:

 - you have a webhook server running locally
 - you've exposed local server via ngrok tunnel
 - you have a report which exports "Status" column with history export enabled:

 ![Status history export](docs/status-history-export-config.png)

 - you have a webhook URL (1) configured in the schedule for that report

 ![Schedule webhook configuration](docs/schedule-webhook-url.png)

 You can save the schedule (2) and press Execute now (3).